GoogleCloudPlatform/DataflowTemplates/v2/spanner-change-streams-to-sharded-file-sink/README_Spanner_Change_Streams_to_Sharded_File_Sink.md

 * **filtrationMode** (Filtration mode): Mode of Filtration, decides how to drop certain records based on a criteria.
 Currently supported modes are: none (filter nothing), forward_migration (filter records written via the forward migration pipeline).
 Defaults to forward_migration.
 * **metadataTableSuffix** (Metadata table suffix): Suffix appended to the spanner_to_gcs_metadata and shard_file_create_progress metadata tables.Useful when doing multiple runs.Only alpha numeric and underscores are allowed.
 Defaults to empty.
 * **skipDirectoryName** (Directory name for holding skipped records): Records skipped from reverse replication are written to this directory.
 Default directory name is skip.
+* **runMode** (This is the type of run mode.
+Supported values - regular/resume.): Regular starts from input start time,resume start from last processed time.
+Defaults to: regular.